GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
-It is a looking glass into a mathematical wonderland.
+> ### The only way for errors to occur in a program is by being put there by the author.
+No other mechanisms are known.
 >
-> ~ *Ivan Sutherland*
+> ~ *Harlan Mills*

 ---
 ## 🏎 Quick Facts